-Hold this point for thirty or more seconds, then breathe in deeply.
-The union valley point is said to be great for stress-induced headaches, neck pain, and other symptoms of stress.
+Hold this point for thirty or more seconds, breathing rhymical and deeply.
+The union valley point is thought to help support the reduction of stress-induced headaches, and neck pain.

-You'll want to put your fingers right in between your nipples.
-Press firmly into this area for thirty-sixty seconds, just like many of the other pressure points.
+Place your fingers in-between your nipples.
+Press firmly into this area for thirty-sixty seconds.

 People with very high levels of stress may benefit from this pressure point.
-If you feel out of breath, chest discomfort, or chest tightness, pressing into the chest center is said to give you some relief.
+Specifically, when that stress is accompanied by shortness of breath, chest discomfort, or chest tightness.
+Pressing into the chest center is believed to be associated with relief of these symptoms.

-The shoulder well pressure point is located on your back, specifically in your shoulder muscle.
-You'll have to reach back a little to get to this area, so if you're on your own, most likely this is not the best point to choose.
+The shoulder well pressure point is located on your back.
+Specifically, in your shoulder muscle.
+You’ll have to reach back, to stimulate to this area.
+Thus, recruited a friend may be wise.

-The shoulder well point is right near the base of the neck and at the highest point of your shoulder.
-Press or pinch the muscle here for a few seconds (using your thumb and middle finger), you can massage the area gently as well.
+The shoulder well point is near the base of the neck and at the highest point of your shoulder.
+Press or pinch the muscle here for a few seconds (using your thumb and middle finger).
+Furthermore, you can gently massage the area.

 5. Hundred Meeting Pressure Point

-The final pressure point for stress that we'll be talking about today is the hundred meeting pressure point.
+Lastly, is the hundred meeting pressure point.
 Also known as the governing vessel.
-In particular, bringing energy into this pressure point can help clear the mind and bring profound mental clarity.
-Headaches, dizziness, and overthinking may also be reduced when you press into this part of your head.
+Bringing energy into this pressure point can help clear the mind and bring profound mental clarity.
+Headaches, dizziness, and overthinking may also subside.

 Located on the midline of the head, in-line with apex of the ears (Learnreligious).

-The easiest way of explaining this point is that it's at the crown of your head/skull.
-If you place your finger right at the top of your head, and place it in a central area, your finger should align with the tops of your ears if you draw a horizontal line with your hands.
-Try pressing into this area for thirty second intervals for this maneuver.
+The easiest way of explaining this point is by locating the crown of the skull.
+If you place your finger right at the top of your head, and place it in a central area, your finger should align with the tops of your ears.
+Try pressing into this area for thirty second intervals.